How to Train Your Guinea Pig

 Capturing involves rewarding behavior that a guinea pig does naturally, without the trainer’s intervention.
 If a guinea pig does something unique or interesting, the trainer can choose to reinforce the behavior with a treat to increase the chance that the guinea pig will do it again.

 Once the guinea pig has repeated the captured behavior a few times, a verbal cue or hand signal can be paired with it so the guinea pig will perform it on cue.

 Example of Capturing: Putting a ball in front of the guinea pig and giving a treat when/if they pick it up on their own.

 Using Jackpot Rewards in Your Training

 A jackpot reward isn’t a training method in itself, but it is a very effective tactic to incorporate into your training.
-A jackpot reward is an extra big reward (often extra treats) given to the guinea pig when they have a “lightbulb” moment in your training session, or when they put in extra effort that you want to recognize.
+A jackpot reward is an extra big reward (often extra treats) given to the guinea pig when they have a “lightbulb” moment in your training session or when they put in the extra effort you want to recognize.

 My Favorite Guinea Pig Training Methods

 I tend to use a lot of luring/shaping combinations in my training, so you’ll likely see a lot of that throughout the trick tutorials on this site.
 You’ll see bits of other methods here and there, but the bulk of it will be luring/shaping.